bkushigian/bkushigian.github.io/_posts/2024-05-05-rethinking-test-utility.md

 - $$r$$ will not be constant for all software revisions; some versions of software will make very minor changes, while some may include large refactors
 - the number of future versions $$N$$ cannot be known
-- it loses the simplicity of pure fault detection
-- it is non-trivial to estimate the cost of writing and running the test suite, and this value may change over time.

-But the model also has some desirable features.
-It captures differences in use cases that, (e.g., personal projects versus enterprise software).
+But the model also has some desirable features: It captures differences in use cases that, (e.g., personal projects versus enterprise software).
 For instance, if I'm testing a personal project then I probably won't have a million revisions of my software, so I can choose a relatively small $$N$$.
 This